OpenBazaar/official_site/_posts/blog/2018-09-18/2018-09-18-5 -tips-to-make-your-openbazaar-listings-pop.markdown

 Don't get lost in the ecommerce crowd.
 Make sure your OpenBazaar listings are optimized with great titles, photos, details, formatting and tags so that shoppers are so delighted to discover them they can't help but buy.

 Once your listings are all set up, make sure to find your store link on the web at [openbazaar.com](https://openbazaar.com) so you can share them with your audience on social media!
+It may take a bit for them to show up there so please be patient.

 I hope you enjoyed this post and found it useful.
 This is the second in a series focused on getting the most out of your OpenBazaar store experience.
-Check back soon for the next installments.
+Check back soon for more.